 LinkedIn and Social Selling

 LinkedIn is the dominant platform for B to B marketing and sales.
-With over 1 billion members — the majority in professional roles — it’s where your buyers consume content, engage with thought leaders, and evaluate vendors.
-Tools like Waalaxy or Surfe can help automate and streamline LinkedIn outreach.
+With over 1 billion members, the majority in professional roles, it’s where your buyers consume content, engage with thought leaders, and size up vendors.
+Tools like Waalaxy or Surfe can help automate and speed up LinkedIn outreach.

 Email Outreach

 Cold and warm email remains one of the highest-ROI channels in B to B. The key is personalization and timing.
-Sending a generic email blast rarely works; sending a well-timed, highly relevant message to a contact showing purchase intent is a different story entirely.
+A generic email blast rarely works.
+A well-timed, highly relevant message sent to a contact whose company just crossed an intent signal is a different situation entirely.

 Account-Based Marketing (ABM)